 On a cold autumn morning, Bob Cousy greets me at the front door as the leaves fall around his home in Worcester, Massachusetts.
-He’s lived there alone since his wife died five years ago.
+He’s lived there alone since his wife died in 2013.
 I shake his hand and ask him how he’s doing.
-“Never ask a 90-year-old that question”, he says.
+"Never ask a 90-year-old that question," he says.
 He brandishes his cane for emphasis.

 We sit at his enormous dining room table and talk about his early days on the Celtics.
-Cousy, a Hall of Famer, was team captain for the first six Boston Celtics titles.
 His hands move like he’s throwing passes to invisible teammates as he discusses his rookie year.

 The Early Years